Interval estimates such as

 confidence compatibility/consonance intervals are now widely reported in many journals alongside the exact P-value of a statistical test and point estimate.

-While this is a large improvement over what constituted statistical reporting a decade ago, it is still largely inadequate.
+While this is a large improvement over what constituted statistical reporting in the past two decades, it is still largely inadequate.

 “Cargo-cult statistics – the ritualistic miming of statistics rather than conscientious practice.” - Stark & Saltelli, 2018

-Thus, we propose that instead of only calculating one interval estimate, every interval associated with a compatibility level be calculated and plotted to form a function.
-(2-6)
+Thus, we propose that instead of only calculating one interval estimate, every interval associated with a compatibility level be calculated, along with its corresponding P-value and S-value, and plotted to form a function.
+(2-8)

 This can be accomplished using the concurve package in R.